An Unhealthy Gut Makes You Ill.

 Acid Reflux, Heartburn, Indigestion

 Although counterintuitive, heartburn is more often about too little stomach acid than too much.
 After 50 years old we tend to produce less stomach acid and yet indigestion is a common complaint of older people.
+Sadly, many patients are inappropriately prescribed acid blockers that make their health problems much worse in the long term.

 Having too little stomach acid has lots of ramifications.
 Our food is not digested as well before it enters our small intestine, making it more difficult to absorb nutrient and many harmful bacteria survive through the lowered acid conditions, which can lead to increased bacterial growth, ulcers and gastroenteritis.